Ferroviário de Maputo (women's basketball)

 Clube Ferroviário de Maputo is a women's basketball club based in Maputo, Mozambique.
 The team competes in the Mozambican League.
-The team is one of the most decorated teams on the continent, having won the FIBA Africa Women's Clubs Champions Cup two times (2018 and 2019).
+Ferroviário is one of the most decorated teams on the continent, having won the Women's Basketball League Africa (WBLA) three times, in 2018, 2019 and 2024.

 History

 Ferroviário de Maputo was founded in 1924 and is operated by the country's national railway organisation.

 In 2018, Ferroviário won their maiden title, and their country's sixth title overall, by edging out the five-time champions Interclube of Angola, 59–56, in the finals.
 A year later, in 2019, Maputo won its second title after defeating record holder Interclube once again in the final, 91–90 after overtime.
 Ingvild Mucauro was named the competition's MVP.

+On December 16, 2024, Ferroviário won their third continental title, after beating Al Ahly in the final in the Dakar Arena.